stefanjudis/grunt-phantomas/CONTRIBUTING.md

 #### Please don't forget to check existing unit tests and/or implement new unit tests for new functionality.

+Tested functions should include `@tested` param in particular JSDoc block.

-#### Make sure your fork is passing at travis.
+#### Make sure your contribution is passing at travis.
 You can check that also locally buy running 'grunt test'.

+`grunt test` will run unit test suite, JSHint and JavaScript Code Style checker.
+Make sure all of them pass.